 We also saw a few bison down in Pleasant Valley.
 But bison are everywhere, so that wasn’t super exciting.

-You can read more about our tips for finding and photographing wildlife around the park here.
+You can read more about our tips for finding and photographing wildlife in Yellowstone here.

 This was a great experience for us.
 We really enjoyed exploring some new parts of Yellowstone National Park.
 Add in an amazing horseback ride and a yummy dinner… Perfection!